Skip to main content

 For more details on User Groups, refer to User Groups in PoolParty.

-For example, let's assume you have two projects, called 'All about Cocktails' and 'Wine & Cheese Recommender'.
-And for the cocktails project, there is also an ontology and custom scheme available.
+For example, let's assume we have two projects, called 'All about Cocktails' and 'Wine & Cheese Recommender'.
+Additionally, an ontology and a custom scheme are available for the cocktails project.

-• Now you want to have one person (Admin) that sets up those projects and the ontology and scheme.
+• Now we want to define one person (Admin) who has the right to manage these projects as well as the respective ontology and custom scheme.

-• One person that should be able to manage the ontology (Ontologist).
-And two people who work on the respective projects only having access to one of them (CocktailsEditor, WineCheeseEditor).
+• We also need one person who should be able to manage the ontology (Ontologist); and two people who only work on one of the two projects (i.e. only have access to their project, CocktailsEditor, WineCheeseEditor).

-• Also, there should be a read-only user able to access both projects (Viewer).
+• We also need to have a read-only user able to access both projects (Viewer).

-To facilitate this scenario we need three user groups to grant access (CocktailsGroup, WineCheeseGroup, CocktailsOntologyGroup).
+For this scenario we then require three user groups with respective access rights (CocktailsGroup, WineCheeseGroup, and CocktailsOntologyGroup).

-The diagram below shows the different users with their groups and roles and the projects and ontologies/schemes with the necessary groups.
+The diagram below shows the different users along with their groups and roles as well as the projects and ontologies/schemes with the necessary groups.

 roles_and_groups.png